jim-steerforth/cli-linux/pages/02.connecting-to-your-cloud-server/06.adding-a-sudo-user/docs.md

 jimmy@vds2:/home/ubuntu$ <br>
 </div>
-<p>The command **su jimmy** segts the user to jimmy.
+<p>The command **su jimmy** sets the user to jimmy.
 Notice how the prompt changes.
 From now on we will log in as jimmy and use sudo to run  commands as administrator.</p>

 <p>In Ubuntu the logging on as root is strongly discouraged.
 We are creating a new user (jimmy).
 The user ubuntu is not root so we add sudo before the command, The user jimmy is then given sudo privileges. <br></p>